thycotic/dsv-docs/extensions/jenkins/index.md

 #### Setup Client Credentials

-Use the DVS CLI to create a new client credential linked to a role that has read permissions on secrets Jenkins will need.
+Use the DSV CLI to create a new client credential linked to a role that has read permissions on secrets Jenkins will need.

 Example commands for bash: